-Economic slowdown poses risk to asset quality; already weak asset quality metrics reflect high credit concentrations, legacy exposures and conservative classification
+Inflationary pressures pose risk to asset quality; relatively high stock of problem loans reflects credit concentrations, legacy exposures and conservative classification

-We expect asset quality to weaken in the aftermath of the pandemic and with inflationary pressures coming from the repercussion of the Russia-Ukraine conflict as the economic slowdown weighs on borrowers' repayment capacity in the country.
-This weakening follows an improvement in asset-quality metrics over recent years, because of the bank's more conservative risk appetite, improved risk management (stricter risk appetite and more active recovery approach) and alignment of its risk management framework with that of Credit Agricole which continues to remain a minority shareholder in the bank.
-This alignment may unwind following the full exit of CASA as it gradually withdraws its influence on the bank over the coming year.
+We anticipate that asset quality will weaken due to inflationary pressures stemming from the repercussions of the Russia-Ukraine conflict, which will impact borrowers' repayment capacity in the country.
+This deterioration follows an improvement in asset-quality metrics in recent years, driven by the bank's more conservative risk appetite, enhanced risk management practices (including stricter risk appetite and a proactive recovery approach), and alignment of its risk management framework with that of Credit Agricole, which remains a minority shareholder in the bank.
+However, this alignment may unwind as CASA gradually withdraws its influence on the bank over the coming year.